Training environments that compound.

 A training universe that expands with every user.

-Because 930 can generate any task or gym from a prompt, it can also analyze your training rollouts, identify your model's blind spots, and generate new tasks specifically in those weak areas.
-Do that for every team on the platform, and the training universe grows — especially where models need it most.
+930 generates environments from natural language, so it can also analyze your rollouts, identify your model’s blind spots, and generate new tasks targeting exactly those weaknesses.
+Do that for every team on the platform, and the universe grows — especially where models need it most.

 01